plugins-galore/obsidian-plugins-galore/README.md

 ## Related Plugins

-See also [Obsidian42 - BRAT](https://github.com/TfTHacker/obsidian42-brat) which similarly allows sideloading apps, but is targeted more at beta-testers, whereas this plugin is meant as a way for plugin developers to easily distribute actual releases of their plugins if they don't want to be a part of the official plugin directory.
+See also [Obsidian42 - BRAT](https://github.com/TfTHacker/obsidian42-brat) which similarly allows sideloading plugins, but is targeted more at beta-testers, whereas this plugin is meant as a way for plugin developers to easily distribute actual releases of their plugins if they don't want to be a part of the official plugin directory.

 ## Future Features

 Tentative Roadmap:
-- Allow repositories from [Gitea](https://gitea.io) and [GitLab](https://gitlab.com)
+- Allow repositories from [Gitea](https://gitea.io) and [GitLab](https://gitlab.com) instances
 - Create a plugin browser to search unofficial plugin directories to find more plugins